Beach Soccer Championships (Oceanside): Format

-US pro cup
+USA pro cup

-The US Pro Cup is the professional division of the Beach Soccer Championships, featuring men’s and women’s teams from the United States and abroad.
+The USA Pro Cup is the professional division of the Beach Soccer Championships, featuring men’s and women’s teams from the United States and abroad.
 It follows FIFA beach soccer rules and includes a group stage and knockout rounds.

-Past participants have included clubs such as FC Barcelona, Vasco da Gama, and CD Nacional.
+Past participants have included prominent teams such as FC Barcelona, Vasco da Gama, Florida Beach Soccer FC, US Beach Soccer NT and CD Nacional.

 In 2022, the US Pro Cup added a women’s professional bracket for the first time.